Amazon Dash Button Binding

 Installing libpcap on Other Operating Systems

 The installation methods might differ.
 A few known operating systems are:

 Setup Dash Button

-Setting up your Dash button is as simple as following the instructions provided by Amazon EXCEPT FOR THE LAST STEP.
-Just follow the instructions to set it up in their mobile app.
+Setting up your Dash Button is as simple as following the instructions provided by Amazon EXCEPT FOR THE LAST STEP.
+Follow the instructions to set up the Dash Button in their mobile app.
 When you get to the step where it asks you to pick which product you want to map it to, just quit the setup process.

-Background discovery is not supported as it is not possible to distinguish Dash buttons and other Amazon devices like Kindle, Fire TV or Echo.
-You can start the discovery process explicitly for Dash button devices.
-While scanning just press the button in order to put it into your inbox.
+Background discovery is not supported as it is not possible to distinguish between a Dash Button and other Amazon devices like the Kindle, a Fire TV or an Echo speaker.

 Amazon Dash Button